Seagate/cortx-motr/fdmi/plugins/motr-fdmi-app.md

 - `DIX_PVERID`: `Version ID`
 - `FDMI_FILTER_STRINGS`: `Filter substrings`
 - `FDMI_PLUGIN_EP`: `Local endpoint`

+Next, we are ready to test this setup.
+In order to do that, we need to run the `fdmi_app` script typing in the console the following command:

+`$sudo ./fdmi_app`

+The basic arguments needed are the cluster info which will be picked by default from the `etc/motr/confd.xc` config file if not specified at the time of running.
+This way the FDMI plugin knows where to connect.

+Examples of the flags you can provide to the python script are:
+- `-pp`: `plugin path`
+- `-le`: `Local endpoint`
+- `-fi`: `Filter id`
+- `-ha`: `HA endpoint`
+- `-pf`: `Profile fid`
+- `-sf`: `Process fid`

+All the flags can be known by running the help:`-h` option.

 For the second example of testing the `fdmi_sample_plugin` application, we can can run this command: